Professor Richard J Hopkins

 Richard Hopkins joined NRI in the spring of 2014, moving from the Ecology Department of the Swedish University of Agricultural Sciences.

-Richard’s work on Crucifer-insect interactions has two main areas of focus, host plant selection by crop pests and the induced changes that take place in plants following insect damage.
-As a part of the former category, he carried out research on insect egg load dynamics that demonstrated that several species of insects reduced egg production in the absence of preferred host plants, contradictory to the majority of accepted theories.
-The review of insect-glucosinolate system produced together with Joop van Loon and Nicole van Damm is the accepted text for the subject area.
-He continues to work on root flies together with colleagues in Canada.
+Richard’s work on Crucifer-insect interactions has combined work on host plant selection by crop pests with work on induced changes that take place in plants following insect damage.
+Work on insect egg load dynamics challenged the accepted paradigm that insects reduce egg production in the absence of preferred host plants.
+His review of the insect-glucosinolate system produced together with Joop van Loon and Nicole van Damm is the accepted text for the subject area.
+He continues to work on root flies together with colleagues in Scotland.

-Richard Hopkins retains a broad interest in insect behaviour, and works over the different scales at which insects make decisions whilst finding their egg laying site.
+Richard Hopkins retains a broad interest in insect behaviour, and works over the different scales at which insects make decisions whilst finding their hosts, resting sites and egg laying sites.
 This work encompasses the selection of plants within and between patches for pests of field crops, through to the selection of water bodies for egg laying by mosquitoes.

 Ryegrass as a reservoir for Wheat dwarf virus in Sweden